 - Auto masking tape and Old Newspapers

-- Aerosol Spray Trigger – I put this item under optional items, however I think it is a must-have when it comes to spray painting.
+- Aerosol Spray Trigger – I put this item under optional items, however, I think it is a must-have when it comes to spray paint.
 It turns a spray aerosol can into a spray gun making it easier to apply the paint and clear coat.

 - Respirator, Gloves, Goggles

 - Applicator Pads – These pads are used to apply rubbing compound, polish, and wax.

 Video Tutorial on How to Spray Paint a Car Bumper Yourself